afeld/python-public-policy/assignments.md

 Jupyter notebook export to PDF is… [fragile](https://github.com/jupyterlab/jupyterlab/issues/12113).

-- **500 error:** Read the error.
-If it seems like it crashed arbitrarily, you may be outputting too much data.
+If you get a **500 error**, scroll to the bottom and read the message.

+- If it mentions `Undefined control sequence` and `\pandocbounded`, it's [an issue with the exporter](https://github.com/jupyter/nbconvert/issues/2173).
+Jump to the [Alternatives](#alternatives).
+- If it mentions a package being missing, ask on [Ed]({{discussions_url}}).
+- Otherwise, it may be crashing due to not being handle the complexity of the render.
 Try reducing your output (in the Jupyter sense) to smaller subsets.
 This can include:
    - Not displaying so many rows/values
    - Reducing the number of points that are plotted